Illegal immigration to Mexico: Texas in 19th century

 In the 1820s, people from the Northern and the Eastern United States entered Mexico illegally.
 Mexico had legal immigration by empresario contacts to create a buffer between Mexico and the growing United States.
 At first, Mexico tried to convince Mexicans to move into Texas.
-However, Texas was dominated by the warlike Comanche Native Americans.
+However, Texas was dominated by the territorially-defensive, indigenous Comanche.
 Mexican families did not want to move to Texas and risk their families' lives.
-Mexico then offered cheap land to Anglos from the United States.
+Mexico then offered cheap land to Anglos from the United States to help displace indigenous peoples on its frontier.
 The legal immigrants had to agree to live under the Mexican Constitution of 1824.
 Mexican Texas was bordered by the US frontier areas of Louisiana and Arkansas and had the most settlement by American illegal immigrants.
 When Mexico realized that illegal immigration was out of control, it attempted to shut it down.
 Mexican Texas had a population of 3,000 illegal immigrants by 1823, mostly from the Southern United States or Appalachia.
 By 1825, Mexico and the Coahuila y Tejas territory legalized immigration if the settlers converted to Roman Catholicism and did not own slaves.
 However, the settlers broke their promises, and their population expanded to 7,000 and did not assimilate to Mexican culture.

 Immigration from the United States was banned by the Law of April 6, 1830 under the First Mexican Republic in an attempt to stop large numbers of white Americans from setting up cotton plantations using slave labor, which had recently been banned in Mexico.
 A cotton price spike and the economic success of plantations in Mississippi, which also used slaves, created strong economic incentives for illegal immigration.

 By 1835, American immigration increased to 1,000 per month.
 Mexican President Santa Anna got rid of the Mexican Constitution of 1824.
 His strict dictatorship led to tensions and eventually the outbreak of the Texas Revolution.
-The Republic of Texas declared its independence from Mexico in 1836.
+The Republic of Texas declared its independence from Mexico in 1836, and would be integrated into the United States in 1845.

-Several areas in northern Mexico fought the central government and declared independence.
-With a substantial number of white American settlers, the Republic of Texas quickly sought and achieved in 1845 its annexation to the United States.